andornaut/docker_etc_hosts/README.md

 # docker_etc_hosts

-A lightweight bash script that manages `/etc/hosts` entries for running Docker containers for Linux and macOS.
+A lightweight bash script for Linux and macOS to add/update IP->hostname mappings in `/etc/hosts` for running Docker containers.

-The script queries Docker for running containers and updates host entries with a `.internal` domain suffix, making it easy to access containers by name from the host system.
+The script queries Docker for running containers and updates `/etc/hosts` to map each container's private IP address to its container name as hostname, which makes it easy to access containers by name from the host system.
 Existing entries are updated in-place, and new entries are appended to the hosts file.

 For example, if you have running containers named `web_server` and `database`, then this script will add the following to `/etc/hosts`:

 ```text
 172.17.0.2 web-server.internal